tejastechq/defectxray/cline_docs/activeContext.md

 - **Metrics Integration**: Added beta success metrics to task deliverables for tracking during development and beta phases.

 ## Priorities and Next Steps
-- **Immediate Priority**: Obtain user confirmation on updated task documents and alignment with DefectXray MVP vision.
-Address any additional feedback or use cases by May 7, 2025.
+- **Immediate Priority**: Complete updates to task documents and create new planning documents (e.g., ODC gap handling, customization guide, security checklist) based on user feedback by May 15, 2025.
-- **Next Action**: Transition to Execution phase starting with Tasks 1 and 2 (severity rules, database schema) if confirmed.
-If further refinements are needed, iterate on Strategy phase documents.
+- **Next Action**: Continue refining Strategy phase documents, including dependency analysis, prototype planning, and user training materials.
+Await user feedback on prioritized suggestions and further refinements.
-- **Timeline**: Complete Strategy phase updates by May 10, 2025, to support June 2025 execution start.
-Draft implementation plan by May 12, 2025, for June-August development.
+- **Timeline**: Complete Strategy phase updates by May 20, 2025, to support June 2025 execution start if confirmed.
+Draft additional implementation plans and flowcharts by May 25, 2025.

 ## Decisions & Priorities
 - **Primary Goal**: Develop a cloud-based platform for defect severity analysis to aid prioritization in enterprise CI/CD workflows, targeting an MVP by August 2025, enhanced by ODC for strategic process insights.